IN-DEPTH BOOK REVIEW OF GRATEFUL TO BE ALIVE by Tal Gur

 Five Signs: A Burning Light to Guide Free-Spirited Women, Witches and Empaths Through the Darkness

-All women possess rich, deep truths they secretly experience
+All women possess rich, deep truths they secretly experience…Now it’s time to let the secret out.

 Five Signs is a collection of five life-changing works of wisdom.
 Each article addresses critical issues that impact those women in society that may be considered the “black sheep.”
-Those of us who don’t fit into the stereotypical norms society wants us to
+Those of us who don’t fit into the stereotypical norms society wants us to… and some of us who may have magic deep within our souls.

 The Hero’s Journey: An empowering essay that inspires, motivates and provides a life focus.